adrien-glg/onnx-decomposer_aws/README.md

 ## Manual execution

-Before invoking the Lambda function, make sure you have run the code locally, so that `events/event0.json` has been generated correctly.
+Before invoking the Lambda function, make sure you have run the code locally.
+A local execution will generate `events/event0.json` and will upload the correct ONNX slices to AWS S3.
+IMPORTANT: Repeat the above step every time you change the project or the number of slices.

 To invoke the Lambda function (for the first layer, layer_index is `0`):
 ```bash